Wangata/Wangata/README.md

 Great to Have You Here mate!

-Am Martin Wangata, I'm a Junior Software Developer 💻 at  CardEqual and FracoGroup I am self-taught 🚀 and I love talking & writing about Web Development , & Software Development in general.
+Am Martin Wangata, I'm a Junior Software Developer 💻 at  CardEqual and FracoGroup I am self-taught and I love learning something new each day, & contributing in open source projects.

 I love building real-time applications but I mostly work on and experiment with APIs of all sort and have the love to build APIs and deploy them.